ClaireDrummond/52167-Assessments/README.md

 CollatzC.py contains the exercise from week 3

 Project Euler Problem No. 5: current solution takes too long to run.
-Must revisit and look at alternative program
+Is it possible to find a solution where the program will run quicker?

+Irish Data Set - Exercise No 5